RayMaroun/students-extra-resources/java-packages-feature-based.md

 ## 🎯 Project Overview

 We're building an E-Commerce System using **Feature-Based Package Organization** (also called Package by Feature or Vertical Slicing).
 Unlike our previous School System that organized by layers (models, services, utils), this project organizes code by business features.
-Each feature is self-contained with its own models, services, and controllers - like mini-applications within your application!
+Each feature is self-contained with its own models and services - like mini-applications within your application!

 **What You'll Master:**